Catholicism: A Journey to the Heart of Faith is by Fr. Robert Barron of Word on Fire Ministries (inscribed and sent by the good Father himself!).

 Photo: Robert Harding

-Herewith a small sampling:
+A small sampling:

 "But let us consider another way of construing freedom, one more in line with biblical sensibilities.
 On this interpretation, freedom is not primarily a choice, but rather the shaping of desire so as to make the achievement of the good first possible and then effortless."